searpent/classy-sdk-python/README.md

 * update_case:
     Updates the case name as displayed in the Classy interface.
 * delete_case:
-    Marks the case to be deleted after a defined period.
+    Marks the case to be deleted after 3 days.
 * cancel_delete_case:
     Cancels the case deletion.
 * postpone_delete_case: